exercism/python/exercises/practice/pythagorean-triplet/.approaches/quadratic/content.md

 The third variable `c` is then predictable.

 The above code loops over the full range of both variables.
+This means the 'work' this code has to do for each additional value in `range(1, n+1)` is `n**2`.
-We know enough about the problems to tighten this up.
+We know enough about the problems to tighten this up a bit.

 For example:
 - The smallest pythagorean is (famously) `[3, 4, 5]`, so `a >= 3`
 - `a + b == n - c` and `a <= b`, so `a <= (n - c) // 2`

 We can also avoid, to some extent, repeating the same multiplication many times.
-This gets us to the code below.
+This gets us to the code below:

 ```python
 def triplets_with_sum(n):